Abnormal implantation of the placenta in the lower uterine segment, rather than in the uterine fundus.

 – Insert an IV line (16-18G catheter) and administer Ringer lactate.

-– Take pulse and blood pressure; assess the severity of the bleeding.
+– Measure heart rate and blood pressure; assess the severity of the bleeding, measure haemoglobin.

-• If transfusion is necessary, only use blood that has been screened (HIV-1, HIV-2, hepatitis B, hepatitis C and syphilis).
+– Prepare for a possible transfusion, determine the patient’s blood type, select potential donors or ensure that blood is available.
+If transfusion is necessary, only use blood that has been screened (HIV-1, HIV-2, hepatitis B, hepatitis C, syphilis, and malaria in endemic areas).

 – If the uterus is scarred or there is a history of placenta praevia, consider the possibility of placenta accreta and prepare to perform a hysterectomy.